pelagia123/todo-list-tutorial/element-ref.md

 ## 🧪 Tip - explore the element reference

 Just like we did in the previous chapter, when we logged `$event`, you can do the same with `#inputElement`.

-Change the method `changeTitle` so it will receive the whole element reference and log it to the console:
+**Playground:** Change the method `changeTitle` so it will receive the whole element reference and log it to the console:

 {% code-tabs %}
 {% code-tabs-item title="input.component.ts" %}